amir20/phantomjs-node/README.md

 The above command is very useful to test if your website works on older browsers.
 I frequently use it to ensure [polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills) have been installed correctly.

+## Deprecation warnings of PhantomJs
+In March 2018, the owner of PhantomJS [announced](https://phantomjs.org/) suspension of development.
+There hasn't been any updates since.
+Since phantomjs-node is only a wrapper around phantomjs, then you should use it at your own risk because the underlying dependency is no longer supported.
+I plan to maintain this project until usage has dropped significantly.

 ## Installation

 ### Node v6.x and later